visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 system, the contents of the Source and Integration tabs are combined into a single Integration tab.

 Source
 ^^^^^^

-The set of points to seed the integral curves in the operator.
+The set of points to seed the integral curves.
 See specific operator for details.

 .. _common ICS field: